 Davin Roseinternship site: capitol hill, congresswoman stephanie murphy's office(D-FL)

 I picked this program because I wanted to study Political Science and saw this as an amazing opportunity.
 This program also gave me an advantage – achieving an internship my first semester of college.
 Working on Capitol Hill has given me valuable firsthand experience to carry through the rest of my career.
 I interned for Congresswoman Stephanie Murphy, and through this I was able to gain insight to how our political system actually works, and my experiences here have shaped what I want to study the remainder of college.

 Haruka Satointernship site: Youth for understanding

-I picked DC because of the location and AU, and specifically the Washington Mentorship Program because of the opportunity it gave me.
+I chose DC because it is the nation's capital, and specifically AU's Mentorship Program because of the opportunity it gave me.
 Not only did I learn about the process of applying for internships, but I was able to learn what it was like to work in an office environment during my first year of college.
 With the program, I felt ahead with building my resume compared to my friends.
 This experience made me realize the importance of internships.
 I am now looking for opportunities in Taiwan and Japan for the summer.

 Sophia Eltonintership site: Environmental protection agency